w3c/mlreq/README.md

 # Mongolian Layout Task Force (mlreq)

 This group explores gaps and requirements for support of languages using the traditional Mongolian script on the Web and in Digital Publications.
-Over a couple of years there have been lengthy discussions about the Mongolian encoding model on the list used by this group.
-Those discussions are now being driven by the Unicode Consortium.

 A significant problem faced by the Web is that experts don't know how to tell the W3C what problems exist for support of their script or language, and the W3C doesn't know how to contact people who can help when questions arise.
 This network of experts should help to significantly reduce that problem.